MicrogreenSolarCorp/EPDataLog/docs/user_documentation.md

 9. To stop the program, you can close the command prompt window or press `Ctrl+C`.
 The program will automatically save the data to a CSV file and exit.
 ![outputCsv](https://raw.githubusercontent.com/MicrogreenSolarCorp/EPDataLog/main/docs/documentationAssets/outputCsv.png)

+## Common Errors
+- On MacOS, you might see this error message when trying to run the app:
+![macosCannotVerify]
+To fix this, instead of double clicking the app, right click on the app and select "Open".
+Then, click "Open" on the prompt that appears.

 ## Sample Output
 Refer to [SampleLog.csv](https://github.com/MicrogreenSolarCorp/EPDataLog/blob/main/SampleLog.csv) (Ctrl+Click to open in a new tab) for an example of the output CSV file.